 Nothin' Special, But We Try

 GW Carter, Ltd. is a Certified Public Accounting firm located in Edina, MN.
-The company is specialized in tax return preparation and planning for foreign nationals, especially for J-1 short-term visitors.
+The company specializes in tax return preparation and planning for foreign nationals investing in or visiting the United States.

 In order to provide J-1 visitors efficient, safe and affordable tax return services, we designed this J1 Tax Refund site and it’s customized internet-based service procedures.

 Gary W. Carter, Ph.D., M.T., C.P.A.
 (Founder)

 Gary received a B.A. in accounting from Eastern Washington University in 1977, and a Master of Taxation degree from the University of Denver in 1980.
 He began his tax career as a revenue agent for the state of Alaska.
 He then worked as a staff accountant with a regional CPA firm in Spokane, Washington.
 He later worked as a senior staff accountant for Peat, Marwick, Mitchell & Co., the predecessor of KPMG, in Denver, Colorado.
 Gary has been a certified public accountant since 1977, and am a member of the AICPA.

 After receiving a Ph.D. in taxation at the University of Texas at Austin in 1985, he became a tax faculty member at the University of Minnesota’s Carlson School of Management, and the Associate Director of the Carlson School’s Master of Business Taxation Program.
 He remained on the tax faculty at the University until 2010.
 Gary received multiple teacher-of-the-year awards, and, in 2013, was inducted into the inaugural Carlson School of Management, Master of Business Taxation Program Hall of Fame.